-www.gov.uk/government/publications/national-curriculum-in-england-framework-for-k ey- stages-1-to-4

-Each area has a long-term plan.
-This indicates what topics, and which National

-Curriculum objectives are taught in each term or year.
-We have reviewed our long-term plan to ensure coverage across the Key Stages.
+www.gov.uk/government/publications/national-curriculum-in-england-framework-for-k ey- stages-1-to-4 approach which is planned using Cornerstones Curriculum Maestro.
+Each topic has a long-term plan, which clearly links to the objectives and outcomes for each year group, for each subject area.
+This indicates what topics, and which National Curriculum objectives are taught in each term or year.
+We continuously review our long-term plan to ensure coverage across both Key Stages.

+The Foundation subjects, with a strong link to English, are taught using a thematic